 Our first meeting of the National Education Officers’ Network (NEON) took place on Thursday 14th November 2019 at Glasgow Caledonian University.
-The inaugural event was attended by 21 attendees from 21 different institutions across Scotland.
+The inaugural event was attended by 21 attendees from 16 institutions across Scotland and colleagues from NUS Scotland.
 Originally called EON prior to the first meeting, the "National" part was added following discussions at the first meeting on 14th November!

 The network was set up in response to feedback from student officers who have expressed the need for a national officer network with members from both universities and colleges and the first meeting was a great success.